pnucolab/VarCas-OFFinder/docs/userguide/04-best-practices.rst

 If your VCF file is in .vcf or .vcf.gz (compressed with standard gzip) format but not compressed using bgzip, you can compress it with bgzip before uploading it.

-  - If the file is .vcf (uncompressed):
+  - If the file is .vcf (uncompressed), compress it with bgzip:

     .. code-block:: bash